RepoMining/RepoSim4Py/Embedding/Embedding_model_train_315/README.md

 # Embeddings for train set
+Generating embeddings for textual data is a key process when scientists dig more features, research more works, and explore further development of a project about natural language processing(NLP).
+In this term, we will use fine-tuning models (based on Transformer architecture) to generate embeddings.

 ## Pre-conditions
 In order to generate embedding for repositories, observing dataset is an essential thing.